jina-ai/fastapi-serve/docs/rate_limit/README.md

     return {"msg": "Hello World"}
 ```

-In the above example, we are using the `fastapi-limiter` library to rate limit the `/endpoint` endpoint to allow only 2 requests every 5 seconds.
-The library uses redis to store the rate limit counters.
-We are using the `redis` library to connect to the redis instance.
-The redis credentials are read from the environment variables.
+In the above example, we are using the `fastapi-limiter` library to limit `/endpoint` to accepting only 2 requests every 5 seconds.
+The library uses Redis to store the rate limit counters.
+We are using the `redis` library to connect to the Redis instance.
+The Redis credentials are read from the environment variables.

 ### 🚀 Deploying to Jina AI Cloud